Active Transportation Fund: Frequently Asked Questions

 7. How do I apply to the Active Transportation Fund?

-If you would like to receive updates on the Active Transportation Fund, including on the availability of new guidance, please send us an email (ATF-FTA@infc.gc.ca) to subscribe to our Mailing List.
+If you would like to receive updates on the Active Transportation Fund, including on the availability of new guidance, please send us an email to subscribe to our Mailing List.

-10. Is there a limit to the number of applications an applicant can submit?
+9. Is there a limit to the number of applications an applicant can submit?

 There is no limit on the number of applications that may be submitted by an eligible applicant.
 An applicant may submit multiple planning or capital projects at the same time.
 There can only be one point of contact for all applications from an organization.
 Each application must describe a stand-alone project that will achieve clear results and create benefits on its own.

 If an applicant is submitting multiple projects, they may include a rationale for prioritizing the projects.
-Infrastructure Canada will evaluate each project using a merit-based approach to ensure that projects support the Active Transportation Fund's objectives, and does not make any commitment to consider the applicant's prioritization in its determination.
+Housing, Infrastructure and Communities Canada will evaluate each project using a merit-based approach to ensure that projects support the Active Transportation Fund's objectives, and does not make any commitment to consider the applicant's prioritization in its determination.

-11. How will projects be selected?
+11. How will projects be selected for funding?

 12. Are there any particular funding allocations?